 (This assistance will not be provided if the beneficiary is eligible or has availed of any subsidy/ assistance, for the instant calamity, under any other Government Scheme, except the one time subsidy provided under the Scheme of Department of Animal; Husbandry, Dairying and Fisheries, Ministry of Agriculture.)
-8 HANDICRAFTS/HANDLOOM - i) For replacement of damaged tools/ Rs.
-4,100 per artisan for equipments. equipment Subject to certification by the competent authority designated by the Government about damage and its replacement. ii) For loss of raw material/ goods in Rs.
-4,100 per artisan for raw material. process/ finished goods Subject to certification by Competent Authority designated by the State Government about loss and its replacement.
-9 HOUSING a) Fully damaged/ destroyed houses i) Pucca house ii) Kutcha House Rs.
+8 HANDICRAFTS/HANDLOOM ASSISTANCE TO ARTISANS i) For replacement of damaged toois/ equipment Rs.
+4,100 per artisan for equipments. - Subject to certification by the competent authority designated by the Government about damage and its replacement. ii) For loss of raw material/ goods in process/ finished goods Rs.
+4,100 per artisan for raw material. - Subject to certification by Competent Authority designated by the State Government about loss and its replacement.
+9 HOUSING a) Fully damaged/ destroyed houses i) Pucca house D. 05 100/ hours in plain orang ii) Kutcha House Rs.
 95,100/- per house, in plain areas. b) Severely damaged houses Rs.
-1.01.900/- per house, in hilly areas including Integrated i) Pucca House Action Plan (IAP) districts. ii) Kutcha House (c) Partially Damaged Houses - (i) Pucca (other than huts) where the damage is at least 15 % Rs.
+1,01,900/- per house, in hilly areas including Integrated i) Pucca House Action Plan (IAP) districts. ii) Kutcha House (c) Partially Damaged Houses - (i) Pucca (other than huts) where the damage is at least 15 % Rs.
 5,200/- per house (ii) Kutcha (other than huts) where the damage is at least 15 % Rs.
 3,200/- per house d) Damaged / destroyed huts: Rs.
-4,100/- per hut, (Hut means temporary, make shift unit, inferior to Kutcha house, made of thatch, mud, plastic sheets etc. traditionally recognized as hut by the State/District authorities.)
+4,100/- per hut, (Hut means temporary, make shift unit, inferior to Kutcha house, made of thatch, mud, plastic sheets etc. traditionally recognized as hut by the State/ District authorities.)
 Note: -The damaged house should be an authorized construction duly certified by the Competent Authority of the State Government. e) Cattle shed attached with house Rs.
 2,100/- per shed.